pavelsof/ipavec/README.md

 # use eval.py to evaluate the output if you have the gold-standard alignments
 python eval.py --help

-# use the fish script to directly evaluate with several option combinations
+# use this fish script to directly evaluate with several option combinations
-./run+eval.fish data/bdpa/covington.psa
+bin/run+eval.fish data/bdpa/covington.psa
 ```